isomerpages/moe-dunmansec/_our-programmes/Humanities Programme.md

 description: ""
 ---
 ### Members

 <img src="/images/Department%20Photos/humanities%20department%20i.jpg"
      style="width:78%">

 ### Mission / Objectives of Department

-**Our Vision**
+#### Our Vision

-<p style="text-align: justify;">A discerning Dunmanite who appreciates the environment, keeps up-to-date with current issues, and possesses the ability to link the past, present and future.</p>
+A discerning Dunmanite who appreciates the environment, keeps up-to-date with current issues, and possesses the ability to link the past, present and future.

-**Our Mission**
+#### Our Mission

-<p style="text-align: justify;">The Humanities Department is determined to provide students with a holistic and vigorous learning experience to help our students see the world through multiple lenses.
-We seek to equip our students with critical thinking and communication skills as well as encourage them to develop a global perspective so that they can become confident persons who are able to navigate the complexities of a rapidly changing world, active contributors and concerned citizens.</p>
+The Humanities Department is determined to provide students with a holistic and vigorous learning experience to help our students see the world through multiple lenses.
+We seek to equip our students with critical thinking and communication skills as well as encourage them to develop a global perspective so that they can become confident persons who are able to navigate the complexities of a rapidly changing world, active contributors and concerned citizens.

 ### Curriculum, Pedagogy and Assessment (CPA)